ogarreche/XAI_Whitebox/README.md

 This work uses the following XAI methods:

 - DeepLift is applied by using Shap.deepExplainer.
 See reference: https://shap-lrjball.readthedocs.io/en/latest/generated/shap.DeepExplainer.html

 - For LRP and IG.
 See Innvestigate: https://github.com/albermax/innvestigate

+Other notes:

-I uploaded tf23.yml if you want to used the same environemt as we used.
+- I uploaded tf23.yml if you want to used the same environemt as we used.
 Note: for importing environment see the Importing Environments section https://conda.io/projects/conda/en/latest/user-guide/cheatsheet.html

-Robustness is based on https://github.com/dylan-slack/Fooling-LIME-SHAP/
+- Robustness is based on https://github.com/dylan-slack/Fooling-LIME-SHAP/

-The metrics are based on: https://ieeexplore.ieee.org/document/9230374
+- The metrics are based on: https://ieeexplore.ieee.org/document/9230374

 ### Example: